 LEFT VENTRICULAR ASSIST DEVICE TYPES

 LVADs are composed of an inflow cannula, usually placed in the left ventricular (LV) apex; an outflow cannula, usually anastomosed in the ascending aorta; a propulsion pump that moves the blood provided by the inflow cannula to the aorta through the outflow cannula; and an external controller, which receives and processes information from the pump.
 According to the pumping mechanisms, LVADs can be classified as either pulsatile or continuous flow.
-Pulsatile LVADs, the first generation of VADs available, were characterized by a pumping mechanism that simulated the pulsatile action of the heart ...
+Pulsatile LVADs, the first generation of VADs available, were characterized by a pumping mechanism that simulated the pulsatile ...